dzeber/fxos-metrics/awsjobs/README.md

 Job scripts to run using telemetry-server.
-Python files contain the map and reduce phases, and shell scripts are launchers.

 * **dump_all.py**
     Dump all records matching the filter